-More than 19 million people visit the metropolitan area every year to enjoy the weather, shop till they sell out, and savor food in fabulous restaurants.
-But why visit when you can enjoy all of these benefits all year round?
-The sunny climate and mountainous desert terrain are ideal for hiking, mountain biking, biking, fishing, rock climbing, tubing, and horseback riding.
+Visit Symphony Hall to enjoy the Phoenix Symphony Orchestra, Opera and Ballet.
+For music under the stars, the Ak-Chin Pavilion has a capacity of 20,000 people and has hosted bands such as Nine Inch Nails, Fall Out Boy and Green Day.
+More than 19 million people visit the metropolitan area every year to enjoy the weather, shop till they drop and savor food in fabulous restaurants.
+But why visit when you can enjoy all these benefits all year round?
+The sunny climate and mountainous desert terrain make Phoenix ideal for outdoor activities such as hiking, mountain biking, fishing, rock climbing, tubing and horseback riding.